heisthesisko/azure-se-bootcamp/On_Premises_Workloads/modules/Module01-Deploy-Hyper-V.md

-# Module: Linux Lab Builder with PowerShell & Hyper-V
+# Module 01: Linux Lab Builder with PowerShell & Hyper-V

 **Intent & Learning Objectives:**
 This module explains **automated creation of a Linux Lab environment on Windows using PowerShell and Hyper-V.**